newrelic/newrelic-quickstarts/CONTRIBUTING.md

 - The Ordering of `installPlans` is important as it sets the order of installation in the guided install flow for a user.
 - Every quick start that should be "installable" needs a `documentation URL` and an `installPlan` configuration if you want use the guided install flow.
+- You can view all the available `installPlans` in the [Install](https://github.com/newrelic/newrelic-quickstarts/tree/main/install) directory.

 #### Summary & descriptions